How to Ship Oversized & Heavy Haul Freight: Weigh Your Options

 What Are the Requirements for Pick-Up and Delivery?

 In general, this will work in your favor — everyone involved in moving a heavy haul load knows that it’s complicated, so timing is typically flexible.
+However, once the parts are set in motion — a crane or a forklift is ordered, for instance — you absolutely need to hit your appointment.

-These are expensive pieces of equipment that are difficult to secure, and you don’t want to have to rebook them (and their operators do not like having their time wasted either).
+If your shipment is delayed in transit for any reason, communicate it immediately and clearly to your consignee so they can delay their crane rental a day or two if needed.
+These are expensive pieces of equipment that are difficult to secure and you don’t want to have to rebook them (and their operators do not like having their time wasted either).

 What’s the Biggest Piece of Advice to Remember?

-Doing so will ensure that your provider has all the information they need to orchestrate your complicated move.
+Doing so will ensure that your provider has all the information they need to orchestrate your move.

 Failing to do so can jeopardize the success of your shipment and create some extremely expensive issues to resolve.

-Work With Coyote’s Open-Deck Specialists for Your Most Demanding Loads
+Work With Coyote’s Open Deck Specialists for Your Most Demanding Loads